Scorton, North Yorkshire: History

 The village is mentioned in Domesday Book as "Scortone" in the lands of Count Alan of Brittany, who was tenant-in-chief during the Norman invasion.
 Before the invasion the manor was granted to Thorfin of Ravensworth but subsequently granted in 1086 to Bodin, brother of Bardulf.
 The manor was thereafter split into two parts, the larger granted to the Fitz Hugh family and the smaller to the Fitz Alans.
 The descent of the larger part of the manor followed that of the manor of Kirkby Ravensworth until 1512 when it came into the Fiennes family, who were entitled as Baron Dacre.
 In 1600 the manor was left to Charles Tankard and Christopher Jeynes, who had sold it to Leonard Wastell by 1616.
 Towards the end of the 18th century the manor passed to the Earl of Tyrconnel and followed that family's descent.

 The name is derived from a combination of the Old Norse word skor, meaning a rift in the rock, and the Old English suffix tūn, meaning farm or settlement.
 Put together they mean ravine farm.

 Scorton was home to the now closed Scorton Grammar School, 1720–1991.
 Most of the buildings and grounds have been converted into houses.
 Scorton has a raised village green, one of only two in England.
 It is said that the green was built in the early 18th century by John Noble, the first headmaster of Scorton Grammar School.
-There was also a hospital, St John of God, built in 1880 in the grounds of the former convent of St Clare.
-It is now a nursing home, Abbey Care Village.
+There was also the St John of God Hospital, built in 1880 in the grounds of the former convent of St Clare, later a nursing home, Abbey Care Village.